 - Make sure that you're viewing a report (not a dashboard).

 - It's possible that your administrator disabled this feature.
 Contact your administrator for details.
 Administrators: See Export reports as PowerPoint presentations or PDF documents.

 Visuals that aren't supported

 The following aren't supported for Export to PDF.
-Either the PDF export option will be grayed out or won't be listed at all on the Export dropdown.
-In some cases, such as for R visuals, the report will export but the visual will render as a gray box with an error message.
+Either the PDF export option is grayed out or isn't listed at all on the Export dropdown.
+In some cases, such as for R visuals, the report exports but the visual renders as a gray box with an error message.

-- The Power BI visuals listed below aren't supported.
-When you subscribe to a report containing these visuals, they will display an error symbol.
+- These Power BI visuals aren't supported.
+When you subscribe to a report containing these visuals, they display an error symbol.

 Reports that can't be exported

 - Power BI reports with more than 50 report pages currently can't be exported.
 Paginated reports don't have this limitation.
 See Print a paginated report for details.